h-e-g/CNN_aDNA/README.md

 - Code source for performing the simulations stored in the Simulation_files_SLiM folder.

-Estimation:
+Estimations of s and T :

-- ABC estimations of s and T are conducted using R (R code for estimating selection parameters using ABC can be alo found at https://github.com/h-e-g/SLiM_aDNA_selection/).
+- ABC estimations are conducted using R (R code for estimating selection parameters using ABC can be alo found at https://github.com/h-e-g/SLiM_aDNA_selection/).

-- CNN estimations of s and T are conducted using python/keras/TensorFlow.
+- CNN estimations are conducted using python/keras/TensorFlow.

 - Code source for performing ABC and CNN predictions are stored in the CNN folder.